cesarsotovalero/cesarsotovalero.github.io/_posts/2020-5-02-programming-for-the-web-with-javascript.md

 ### Component Lifecycle

-The React VirtualDOM invokes callback functions on components fuding their lifecycle.
+The React VirtualDOM invokes callback functions on components finding their lifecycle.
 These functions fall into three categories: mounting, updating, and unmounting.
 One can optionally implement these for controlling the component.

 Mounting:
 - `constructor`: creates component, initializes state based on properties